algolab-quantique/Stage-A25-Zakary/docs/wiki/devlog.md

 **Features Added:**
 - Created `dev` branch
 - Created `tests/` directory.
 Currently only Python unit tests are available.
+- Created `benchmarks/` directory.
+Contains mostly tests to be fused with pauliarray

 **Bug Fixes:**
 - Never actually needed to manually generate doxygen documentation!
 All documents in docs/html/ purged in branch `main`.